saleemyaseen2004/rayatukum-api/README.md

-# Rayatukum - AI Healthcare Chatbot 🏥
+# NovaChat - AI Chatbot 🏥

 A Flutter app integrated with AI to provide healthcare services.